igabice/campaign-management/README.md

 The `start.sh` script initiates the startup process for all services:

-* **Starts Docker Services:** It first navigates to the `backend/` directory and uses `docker-compose -f docker-compose.only-db-redis.yml up -d` to spin up a MySQL database and Redis server in detached mode.
+* **Starts Docker Services:** It first navigates to the `backend/` directory and uses `docker-compose -f docker-compose.only-db-redis.yml up -d` to spin up a PostgreSQL database and Redis server in detached mode.
 * **Installs Dependencies:** It installs dependencies for backend and frontend services.
 * **Starts Backend API:** It then starts the  backend service in development mode (`npm run dev`).
 * **Starts Frontend App:** Next, it navigates to the `frontend/` directory and starts the frontend app (`npm start`).
-This command will take over your current terminal with a prompt that accepts commands to kill all services.
+This command will take over your current terminal prompt with a prompt that accepts commands to kill all services.

 ### Stopping the Application